neviim/midi-respons0r/documentation.md

 ### Trigger
 To get the MIDI dump triggered you have to change the selection of the DSP or the Track.

+### BCR and VSTi
+When you want to control a VSTi using your BCR and renoise is the main idea behind this project.

+* configure the *Selected FX* parameters
+* download or create an instrument automatisation
+* download or create a overlay for your VSTi
+* print and cut the overlay
+* use magnet-scotch-tape to glue the overlay to your midi-controller